ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

 ### Inbound Authentication & Authorization

 Ballerina HTTP services can be configured to enforce authentication and authorization.
-Ballerina has built-in supports for the following inbound authentication mechanisms, whereas it is possible to add custom mechanisms:
+Ballerina has built-in supports for the following inbound authentication mechanisms whereas it is possible to add custom mechanisms:

 - Basic authentication
 - JWT authentication